5 Essential Indicators Used in Technical Analysis

 Traders often use the relationship of the price to specific moving averages to gauge the current market trend.
 For example, if the price stays above the 200-day SMA for a prolonged period, the asset may be considered to be in a bull market by many traders.

 Traders may also use moving average crossovers as buy or sell signals.
 For example, if the 100-day SMA crosses below the 200-day SMA, it may be considered a sell signal.
 But what exactly does this cross mean?
 It indicates that the average price over the last 100 days is now below that of the last 200 days.
-The idea behind selling here is that short-term price movements are no longer following the uptrend, so the trend may be reversing.
+The idea behind selling here is that short-term price movements are no longer following the uptrend, so the trend is more likely to reverse soon.

 3. Moving Average Convergence Divergence (MACD)